textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ![Select update from disk](https://docs.textpattern.com/img/select-update-from-disk.png)

-This selection has an accompanying checkbox option: <q><i>Delete unused templates from database on import?</i></q>[^update]
+This selection has an accompanying checkbox option, presented to you after making the selection: <q><i>Delete unused templates from database on import?</i></q>[^update]

 ![Select update from disk option](https://docs.textpattern.com/img/select-update-from-disk-option.png)

-It is asking if you want to make your theme in the themes table (database version) the same as the one in the <i>themes</i> directory (disk version) by deleting any odd database asset files that might exist.
+The option is asking if you want to make your theme in the themes table (database version) the same as the one in the <i>themes</i> directory (disk version) by deleting files that might be different (in terms of existing) in the database version.
 This is generally a good idea, to keep versions consistent, and the checkbox is ticked by default.
-But you might have your reasons for want variability.
+But you might have your reasons for want variability, like customization of the sourced theme.
 Hard to say.
 Either way, confirm when asked if you are sure.

 [^update]: Should read ‘. . . on update?’ to be consistent with the initial selection action.